 Today’s post is all about breads and the technique behind them.
 Also sharing, a lovely Whole Wheat Bread Load recipe, which has taken up a lot of my R&D time, but has been worth it in the end.

-Nabeel and I love white sliced bread and it used to make up for our quick breakfast every other day, hmm..well, till a few months ago.
+Nabeel and I love white sliced bread!
+It used to make up for our quick breakfast every other day, until now.
 The day I learnt about the zero nutrition and negative health effects processed factory made breads have I decided to slowly discontinue them in my routine.
 It was not easy to eliminate bread completely from our lives and therefore I was constantly looking for recipes and inspiration to bake my own healthy bread loaf.
-Finally, after lot of reading and some unsuccessful kitchen attempts I found the formula to make the perfect Bread Loaf.
+Finally, after lot of reading and some unsuccessful kitchen attempts I found the formula to make Homemade Bread Loaf.

 Baking is more science than art!
 And within it baking, bread is one of the most difficult things to create if you don’t know the science behind it.
 Once you understand the theory then there is no stopping.
 Based on my understanding of this science, I am sharing with you a few bread basics that you need to keep in mind before you attempt making any breads.
 Hope it gives you an idea of what is added when and why.